-Deaths in confined keep happening despite the IMOs attempts to prevent them with new regulations.
-The latest – Regulation XI-1/7 – requires all SOLAS applicable vessels to carry portable gas detectors for monitoring enclosed spaces:
+Modern vessels contain more enclosed spaces than ever before.
+This, combined with the pressures of larger loads, smaller crews and tighter turnaround times, means that deaths in confined spaces are still happening despite the IMO’s attempts to prevent them.
+The latest regulations require all SOLAS applicable vessels to carry portable gas detectors for monitoring enclosed spaces:

 “Every ship to which Chapter 1 applies shall carry an appropriate portable atmosphere testing instrument or instruments.
 As a minimum, these shall be capable to measuring concentrations of oxygen, flammable gases or vapours, hydrogen sulphide and carbon monoxide.
 Instruments carried under other requirements may satisfy this regulation.
 Suitable means shall be provided for the calibration of all such instruments.”